iv-org/documentation/docs/installation.md

     ```
     docker run quay.io/invidious/youtube-trusted-session-generator
     ```
-    You have to run this command on the same public IP address as the Invidious server.
+    You have to run this command on the same public IP address as the one blocked by YouTube.
 Not necessarily the same machine, just the same public IP address.
     You will need to copy these two parameters in the third step.
+    Subsequent usage of this same token will work on the same IP range or even the same ASN.
+The point is to generate this token on a blocked IP as "unblocked" IP addresses seems to not generate a token valid for passing the checks on a blocked IP.

-2. Execute these commands:
+3. Execute these commands:
     ```bash
     git clone https://github.com/iv-org/invidious.git
     cd invidious
     ```

-3. Edit the docker-compose.yml with this content:
+4. Edit the docker-compose.yml with this content:

     ```docker
     version: "3"